CKalitin/ckalitin.github.io/_posts/2024-02-26-stoke-nova-perfect.md

 Heavy-lift rockets such as New Glenn and Terran R are much harder to compete against with a vehicle on the scale of Nova.
 Larger rockets can pursue unique missions and are better suited for heavy GEO satellites and massive constellations.
 For example, Nova could not compete for <a href="https://en.wikipedia.org/wiki/Blue_Moon_(spacecraft)">HLS</a> as a vehicle on the scale of New Glenn or larger is required.
 Furthermore, for extremely large constellations such as Starlink or Kuiper, a larger rocket is better suited due to the sheer amount of satellites needed.
 Nova will need to launch almost every day to compete with these rockets on Starlink-sized constellations.

 ### <b>Competing Against Fully-Reusable Launch Vehicles</b>

+tl;dr
+* Competing against partially-reusable launch vehicles is easy.
+* Small constellations and small satellites will become its niche, like Electron today.

 Stoke's Nova is clearly an excellent architecture to compete against partially-reusable launch vehicles, but it is far less clear Stoke's position against larger fully and rapidly reusable launch vehicles.
 In the next 10-20 years we will enter the paradigm of fully and rapidly reusable launch vehicles.
 It will not be just Starship and Nova, but every new rocket will be fully and rapidly reusable.
 When every major rocket is fully and rapidly reusable, Nova will not have all the benefits it will enjoy against partially reusable launch vehicles over the next ten years.